Tunisian–Algerian War (1705): Battle of Kef

-The Algerian army entered the Tunisian territory on 8 July and set their camps close to Kef in Oued el-Tin (probably Oued-Mellègue).
-Unfortunately for the Tunisians, when the Algerians set their camps, one of the Banu Hilal Arab tribes of Tunisia named Ouled Saïd decided to switch sides and ally with the Algerians.
-This event would eventually lead to other various other Arab tribes to follow the Ouled Saîd, and eventually the powerful Drid who had already betrayed Tunisia several times before.
-A part of Ibrahim's regular troops also changed sides.
-Dey Mustapha then proceeded to send officers to Ibrahim to ask peace terms, such as: demanding Tunisia pay a tribute for war reparations, send a delivery of 1000 camels, and hand over one of his children to the Dey to serve as a hostage.
+The Algerian army entered the Tunisian territory on 8 July and established their camps close to Kef in Oued el-Tin (probably Oued-Mellègue).
+When the Algerians had set up their camps, a Banu Hilal Arab tribe of Tunisia named Ouled Saïd allied with the Algerians.
+This led to other Arab tribes following the Ouled Saîd, including the powerful Drid, who had betrayed Tunisia several times.
+A part of Ibrahim's regular troops changed sides.
+Dey Moustapha proceeded to send officers to Ibrahim requesting peace offerings, such as demanding Tunisia pay a tribute for war reparations, send a delivery of 1,000 camels, and hand over one of Ibrahim's children to the Dey as a hostage.

-Ibrahim took this as a provocation and entered Kef soon after with his Agha Al-Husayn I ibn Ali.
-Even though Ibrahim had the advantage in the battlefield, the Algerians would somehow take the advantage and surround the city, leaving the Tunisians trapped and worried to be attacked from all sides.
-After a long fight, Ibrahim would eventually surrender with the small number of soldiers he had.
-Getting imprisoned and sent to Algiers.
-After this, the rest of the Tunisian troops retreated to Tunis in the head of their Agha.
-The most influential one of them, Al-Husayn I ibn Ali, proclaimed himself Dey and founded the Husainid dynasty on 10 July 1705, putting an end to the Muradid War of Succession.
+Ibrahim took this as a provocation and entered Kef with his Agha Al-Husayn I ibn Ali.
+Despite Ibrahim's battlefield advantage, the Algerians took control and surrounded the city, leaving the Tunisians trapped.
+Ibrahim eventually surrendered and was imprisoned and sent to Algiers.
+After this, the remaining Tunisian troops retreated to Tunis with their Agha.
+The most influential, Al-Husayn I ibn Ali, proclaimed himself Dey and founded the Husainid dynasty on 10 July 1705, ending the Muradid War of Succession.

 Siege of Tunis

-The Algerian army eventually arrived in front of Tunis and took position in Ben-Medjous with an army of 40,000 soldiers, counting also among them 10,000 rebels and put the city under siege.
-The Tunisians who were 18,000 individuals, fearing the pillage of their city, resisted and protested against the Dey Moustapha, causing Husayn to pay him a ransom of 150,000 Piastres to lift the siege.
-The Dey then noted that food and ammunition were becoming increasingly short and that winter was approaching, leaving Mustapha no choice but to abandon the siege and go back to Algiers.
+The Algerian army arrived in front of Tunis and took position in Ben-Medjous with an army of 40,000 soldiers, including 10,000 rebels, and besieged the city.
+The 18,000 Tunisians, fearing pillage of their city, resisted and protested against Dey Moustapha, causing Husayn to pay him a ransom of 150,000 piastres to lift the siege.
+The Dey noted food and ammunition supplies were dwindling and winter was approaching, so he abandoned the siege and returned to Algiers.

 Battle of Majaz al-Bab

-After the Algerians left Tunis in the night of 7 or 9 October, the Bey Husayn decided to send a small cavalry to chase the Dey's army, after they took the treasures and military equipment they had, among them, some Arabs that deserted the Algerian army during the siege of Tunis, after there was nothing else to pillage.
-The small cavalry followed the Algerian all the way to a small plain near the city of Majaz al Bab named Sedira, after Moustapha found out that a cavalry was following them, he turned around for an offensive return, this caught the Tunisians off guard and made a mess between them, resulting in 500 losses from the Tunisians.
+After the Algerians left Tunis on the night of 7 or 9 October, Bey Husayn sent a small cavalry to chase the Dey's army.
+They followed the Algerians to a small plain near the city of Majaz al Bab named Sedira, when Moustapha realised they were being followed.
+The Algerians launched an offensive on the cavalry that caught the Tunisians off guard, resulting in 500 Tunisian losses.